 How can Derick Dillard and a medical doctor present such completely different claims about Jill's qualifications?

-Well, the fact is, Jill Dillard says she’s certified as a CPM — not licensed as a CNM.
+Well, the fact is, Jill Dillard says she's certified as a CPM -- not licensed as a CNM.
 A CPM, or Certified Professional Midwife, is not the same as a CNM, or Certified Nurse Midwife, and not all states allow CPMs to supervise births at all.
-Graduate Nursing explains the difference — in short, a CPM apprentices with a midwife and completes a portfolio program, while a CNM must complete a graduate degree program, and is considered a highly trained health professional.
+In short, a CPM apprentices with a midwife and completes a portfolio program, while a CNM must complete a graduate degree program, and is considered a highly trained health professional.

 What does all this add up to?
 In short, Jill Duggar Dillard did receive certification for performing midwifery, but it's a certification many professionals consider inadequate, after training by a person who later lost her license, over a birth Jill also attended, and it's not clear that she still holds that certification.